Integrations

 What Gets Traced

 All tracing is automatic once the module is on the classpath.
-The following events are captured as OpenTelemetry spans, organized in a parent-child hierarchy:
+Operations are captured as OpenTelemetry spans organized in a parent-child hierarchy.
+Each span has a human-friendly contextual label (shown below) and a stable low-cardinality meter name in parentheses (embabel.*, used for metrics):

 Tracing Configuration Properties